zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 ### 9.1 Target Categories

-The Aetherion can navigate to several categories of target—ALL DOWNSTREAM:
+The Aetherion can navigate to several categories of target, ALL DOWNSTREAM:

 ```
 NAVIGATION TARGET CATEGORIES